dan-leo/masters/thesis/v2/masters.md

 date: June 2018
 tags: [LTE, wearables, healthcare, safety, critical, life-threatening, SDR, NB-IoT, Dash7, localization]
 abstract: |
   Upon the quest of finding the ultimate IoT solution for emergency response, an idea was borne which uses peer-to-peer networking and a suitable long-range LPWAN.
 Fast localization is key, along with the capability of sending critical physiological signals.
-A final practical PoC can be worn and tested in the form of either a LoRa or NB-IoT based system, both with Dash7 wireless P2P networking, RSSI trilateration engines and A-GPS.
+A final practical PoC can be worn and tested in the form of either a LoRa or NB-IoT based system, both with Dash7 wireless P2P networking, land-based localization and A-GPS.
 The two comparable systems also aid the licensed vs unlicensed LPWAN debate.
 The P2P network is most useful in WAGL mode which guides a responder directly to the wearer, besides the ability to operate independently from gateways in constrained cases.

 toc: true
 lof: false